Raptor007/BTTT/ReadMe.txt

 * Caseless AC rolling 2 should jam and crit itself; instead it explodes.
 * Hyper-velocity AC rolling 2 should destroy all of its crit slots.
 * Engine explosion check should only happen if the engine takes 4 critical hits.
+* Engine explosion check should still occur after torso ammo explosion kills the pilot.
 * MASC is always preferred over Supercharger with both equipped; it should be a choice.
 * Arrow IV homing missile rules are not implemented.
 * Quadrupedal Mech rules are only partially implemented.
 * Coolant Pods are not implemented.
 * Command Couch (backup pilot) is not implemented.
+* Turret weapons are not implemented; they only fire forward.
 * C3 networks are not implemented.
 * Not all included Mechs look correct (but you can add them to MechTex.ini).